DavideMagno/SwapPricer/README.md

 CHF, EUR, GBP, JPY and USD) and any convention in terms of coupon frequency, day count convention and holiday calendar.

-**We are working to introduce all these issues in the next releases**
+**We are working to introduce OIS Discounting in the next releases**

 ## Installation